Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 add_shortcode('custom_categories_list','wpb_list_categories');

 In this code, we have hidden the categories by adding the exclude parameter.
-Next to it, you need to provide the IDs of categories you want to hide.
+Next to it, you need to provide the IDs of the categories you want to hide.

 You can now go ahead and display your custom categories by adding the shortcode block to your widget area and then adding the [custom_categories_list] shortcode inside it.

-Exclude Category Pages from Search Engines
+Exclude Category Pages From Search Engines

 If you are displaying empty categories on your website, then you may want to exclude them from search engines until you have some content there.